x-motemen/gore/README.md

   while installing gore, run `go get -u golang.org/x/tools/go/types`.
 - gore runs code using `go run` for each input.
 If you have entered time-consuming code, gore will run it for each input and take some time.
-- To import a local package, first fetch it with `go get my/package`, then `:import` will work properly.

 ## License